JuliaFavaro/Lab-Fund-Int/Sciami/README.md

 ## Extensive cosmic ray showers study

 ### Folder organization:
-- _Efficienza.py_: Python code that was used to create the graphs in the _Pictures_ folder,
-- _notesROOT.txt_: a couple of notes taken during Paoloni's lecture on ROOT
-- _ToyMC_: the first example of a ToyMontecarlo to replicate this experience.
-I
-- _
+- _Efficiency_Setup08.cpp_ : Test C++ code to calculate the efficiency of each Setup.

 ### Objectives of the experience
 1. Verify the existence of possible temporal correlations between the arrivals of cosmic rays at successive times.